Brecon Free Street railway station

-Brecon Free Street railway station served Brecon, in the historic Welsh county of Brecknockshire, now Powys.
+Brecon Free Street railway station served Brecon, in the historic Welsh county Brecknockshire, now Powys.

-The Brecon and Merthyr Railway obtained an Act of Parliament on 1 August 1859 to construct a line between Talybont and Pant.
+The Brecon and Merthyr Railway (B&MR) obtained an Act of Parliament on 1 August 1859 to construct a line between Talybont and Pant.
 Train services between Brecon and Pant officially began on 23 April 1863 but two trains per day ran from 19 March 1863 from its first station in Watton.
-The Neath and Brecon Railway had a temporary station at Brecon Mount Street by 1868, but a joint station was opened at Free Street in 1871 replacing the two separate stations.
+The Neath and Brecon Railway (N&BR) had a temporary station at Brecon Mount Street by 1868, but a joint station was opened at Free Street on 1 March 1871 replacing the two separate stations.
+Initially used only by the B&MR, trains of the Mid-Wales Railway used Free Street from May 1871, and the N&BR also used the station from 1874.

 The line and station finally closed in 1964.

 History

 The Brecon and Merthyr Tydfil Junction Railway became part of the Great Western Railway during the Grouping of 1923.

-A special train ran to Free Street on 2 May 1964 named the Last Train to Brecon.
+A special train ran to Free Street on 2 May 1964, named Last Train to Brecon.

 The line closed to passengers on 31 December 1962 and to goods on 4 May 1964.